-In the current programming period Thematic Smart Specialisation Platforms and related regional partnerships have already developed close inter-regional collaboration in numerous innovative areas that were suported by the three Thematic Smart Specialisation Platforms, namely on Agri & Food, Energy, and Industrial Modernisation.
-A call for expressions of interest for pilot regional partnerships was launched earlier this year with a focus on the following value chains: COVID-19 Medical Value Chains, Circular Economy in Health, Sustainable and Digital Tourism, Hydrogen Technologies in Carbon-intensive regions.
+In the current programming period Thematic Smart Specialisation Platforms and related regional partnerships have already developed close inter-regional collaboration in numerous innovative areas that were supported by the three Thematic Smart Specialisation Platforms, namely on Agri & Food, Energy, and Industrial Modernisation.
 The new Interregional Innovation Investment instrument will offer further opportunities for mobilising collaborative activities and joint investments in sustainable industrial transition and green growth also in the frame of the blue economy.

 The presentations were followed by a moderated Round-Table Discussion on two questions:

 on the European Green Deal: How do the speakers and audience see their organisations contributing to the EU’s Green Deal objectives - in particular the green and digital transition within the blue economy?
 What are their expectations with regard to their region’s future smart specialisation strategies, in terms of possible contributions to a sustainable blue economy activities and the Green Deal?

 on Interregional Cooperation: The European Commission is keen to see regional partnerships positioning themselves to support the green and digital transformation of the blue economy.
 The forthcoming new instrument to support such partnerships is a great opportunity in this respect.
 How can the regions position themselves to best benefit from the support of this instrument, and how could the European Commission (DG MARE, JRC) assist them in achieving close inter-regional cooperation in the field of blue economy?